 (2) Ecology review of the petition.
 Ecology must approve the alternative calculation method before the owner or operator may use it to report GHG emissions.
 Ecology will issue a determination within sixty days of receiving a complete petition.
 The alternative calculation method must meet the following conditions:

-(a) Except as noted in (b) of this subsection, alternative calculation methods for facilities required to report under WAC 173-441-030(1) must be methods adopted by the United States Environmental Protection Agency in its mandatory greenhouse gas reporting regulation.
-The alternative calculation method must be more recent than the method for the given source category adopted by reference in WAC 173-441-120.
+(a) Except as noted in (b) of this subsection, alternative calculation methods for reporters required to report under WAC 173-441-030 must be methods adopted by the United States Environmental Protection Agency in its mandatory greenhouse gas reporting regulation, or otherwise more recent versions of methods adopted in this chapter.
+The alternative calculation method must be more recent than the method for the given source category adopted by reference in WAC 173-441-120, WAC 173-441-122, or WAC 173-442-124.

-(b) For GHG emissions reported voluntarily under WAC 173-441-030(4), ecology must apply the following criteria when evaluating an alternative calculation method:
+(b) For GHG emissions reported voluntarily under WAC 173-441-030(5), ecology must apply the following criteria when evaluating an alternative calculation method:

-(i) If the GHG emissions are covered by a source category adopted by reference in WAC 173-441-120, then the requirements of (a) and (b) of this subsection apply.
+(i) If the GHG emissions are covered by a source category adopted by reference in WAC 173-441-120, WAC 173-441-122, or WAC 173-441-124, then the requirements of (a) and (b) of this subsection apply.

-(ii) If the GHG emissions are not covered by a source category adopted by reference in WAC 173-441-120 or 173-441-130, then ecology must consider whether the methods meet the following criteria:
+(ii) If the GHG emissions are not covered by a source category adopted by reference in WAC 173-441-120, WAC 173-441-122, or 173-441-124, then ecology must consider whether the methods meet the following criteria:

 (A) The alternative calculation method is established by a nationally or internationally recognized body in the field of GHG emissions reporting such as: